 Time for some effort: It’s the thing mom would repeatedly prod you about when you were a child.
 No, not the one about whether you peed your pants again; that was just me.
 It’s the one about what you should say to the random aunt for her generous donation of 101 rupees toward your welfare: Thank You!

 The Thank You is the first form of gratitude you learn growing up.
-It’s kind of a big deal and your potential and future welfare as a child sort of depends on those two words.
+It’s kind of a big deal and your economical welfare as a child sort of depends on those two words.
 And then you grow up and a cute girl at school tells you that “between friends, there’s no sorry and thank you”, and your Dad gets emo and says, “I am your best friend” and mom’s like, “5/100 in Hindi??
 Also, did you pee your pants?
 For god’s sake, you are 10!”
 In short, you don’t care so much about the Thank You after a while.
-You’ve got bigger things like grades, girls and urinary incontinence to worry about.
+You’ve got bigger things like grades, girls, and bladder control issues to worry about.

 Gratefulness is great.
 It’s important and we all need to do more of it.
 Count me in as a fan.
 However, it’s turning into yet another routine in the self-improvement edification.
 In this attempt to be grateful for everything, we are losing out the importance of being grateful for what is actually important.
-It reminds me of that cute girl who told me “between friends, there’s no sorry and thank you” when I thanked her for not telling anyone that I peed my pants and then went on to tell the entire class that same afternoon and when asked why, said: “between friends, there’s no sorry and thank you” and walked away.
+It reminds me of that cute girl who told me “between friends, there’s no sorry and thank you” when I thanked her for not telling anyone that I peed my pants.
+She then went on to tell the entire class that same afternoon and when asked why, said: “between friends, there’s no sorry and thank you” and walked away.
 I have wanted to say this for a long time: Thank You, cute girl.
-That humiliation spared me all subsequent visits to Dr. Kumar.
+That humiliation was the medicine for my incontinence.